reldrid3/Amazon_Vine_Analysis/README.md

 ### Summary Statistics
 ![](Screenshots/summary_statistics.png)

-### How many Vine reviews and non-Vine reviews were there?
+#### How many Vine reviews and non-Vine reviews were there?
+Of the reviews that meet our criteria, there were only 94 Vine reviews compared to 40471 non-Vine reviews.

-### How many Vine reviews were 5 stars?
+#### How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?
+Of the Vine reviews, 48 of them were 5 stars, while 15663 of the non-Vine reviews were 5 stars.

-### What percentage of Vine reviews were 5 stars?
+#### What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?
+Of the Vine reviews, 51.06% of them were 5 stars, while 38.70% of the non-Vine reviews were 5 stars.

+### Conclusions
+If you only look at the percentages, it looks like there is a clear increase in the number of 5 star reviews coming from paid reviewers compared to unpaid reviewers.
+However, there were only 94 Vine reviews that fit our criteria, so the power of any statistical correlation is likely less than it should be.

+#### Additional Analyses
+- A statistical test (such as a t-test) could provide better statistical significance to the difference between percentages that we see here.
+- Especially with a small population, we should join tables and see if any of the paid (or unpaid) reviews were made by the same person (same `customer_id`).
+It could be that only one or two reviewers are biased by their pay, and simply have reviewed a number of products to supplement their income, rather than the population as a whole.
+This could also be done by examining the reviewers and their average scores, rather than the reviews themselves, to look for outliers.